-Larry has always ha for recognizing the humor in everyday situations.
-He’s also had a way of recognizing the deeper significance of what might seem like an insignificant event.”
+Larry has always had a knack for recognizing the humor in everyday situations.
+He’s also had a way of recognizing the deeper significance of what might seem like an insignificant event.
+Through the stories in these pages, Larry follows the example of Jesus, the greatest communicator who ever lived, by teaching us simple lessons from everyday situations.
+Jesus taught his disciples, and us, the important lessons by observing life as it happened.

 - Governor Mike Huckabee, Little Rock, Arkansas